weld-io/rest-server-boilerplate/README.md

 # REST API Boilerplate

-REST API service boilerplate, built in Node.js.
+Empty boilerplate project for REST-based API services, built in Node.js.

 ## How to Run